 Waitlisted?
 Here are answers to your questions

 What is a waitlist?
 If a class is full, a student can request to be placed on a waitlist to enroll in the class if a seat becomes available.
 When a student is added to the waitlist, he/she is assigned the next available position number.
 View our Waitlist FAQs for more information.

-Undergraduate students: If you will be registering for a Fall 2017 course that is a repeat of a class previously taken, please review the course repeat policy and be mindful of filing deadlines.
+Undergraduate students: If you will be registering for a Spring 2018 course that is a repeat of a class previously taken, please review the course repeat policy and be mindful of filing deadlines.